The main differences between ETFs and mutual funds:

 - Vanguard 500 Index Fund (VFIAX) – One of the most popular mutual funds, tracking the S&P 500 with a low expense ratio.

-- Fidelity Contrafund (FCNTX) – A well-managed actively traded mutual fund focusing on growth stocks.
+- Fidelity Contrafund (FCNTX) – An actively traded mutual fund focusing on growth stocks.

 - T. Rowe Price Blue Chip Growth Fund (TRBCX) – Invests in large, well-established companies with high growth potential.